resonatehq/docs/docs/getting-started/concepts.md

 ### 🌳 Common Naming Approaches

+#### 📅 Date-Based Naming Scheme

+One very common approach is to use the date as part of the naming scheme.
+This is particularly useful when the frequency of execution is based on time intervals.
+For example:

+- **Daily News Feed**: If you have a durable execution that fetches and aggregates news articles on a daily basis, you could include the date in the ID format, such as `news_feed_YYYY-MM-DD`.
+- **Monthly Data Summarization**: For a durable execution that generates a summary of data every month, you could use a naming scheme like `data_summary_YYYY-MM`.

+By incorporating the date into the naming scheme, you ensure uniqueness and provide a clear indication of when the execution occurred.

+Remember to choose a naming scheme that aligns with your specific use case and requirements, taking into account factors such as uniqueness, readability, and relevance to the purpose of the durable execution.

 #### 📁 Hierarchical Naming Scheme

 You can use a hierarchical naming scheme similar to file system paths to represent the identity of a durable execution.
 The naming scheme can include information such as the environment, service, and specific execution details.
 For example: